 Travel throughout the country is only possible as part of a guided tour.
 Independent travel is not permitted, you must not leave your hotel without a guide, you will not be allowed to travel on the public transport system at all and both you and your guide will be punished if you infringe the rules.

-If you are not prepared to accept severe limitations on your movements and behaviour, you should not go to North Korea.
+If you are not prepared to accept severe limitations on your movements and behavior, you should not go to North Korea.